NMFCode/NMFCode.github.io/synchronizations/Synchronization.md

 Change Propagation Mode:
     The change propagation mode is set to TwoWay, indicating bidirectional synchronization.
     Changes can propagate in both directions, allowing both models to react to each other's updates.
+The idea is that you declare that these two model elements are corresponding to each other

 ```csharp